cdli-gh/cdli-gh.github.io/pages/guide/guide_overview.md

 #### MTAAC Conll-like fields for annotation
 	# ID	FORM	SEGM	XPOSTAG	HEAD	DEPREL	MISC

-- ID: all information about the surface, column, line and token (o.col1.1.1;  o.1.1 if there is no column) Only the column number is optional.
+- ID: all information about the surface, column, line and token (o.col1.1.1;  o.1.1 if there is no column).
+Only the column number is optional.
 - FROM: token from text, ATF transliteration
 - SEGM: normalized form of the token
 - XPOSTAG: ORACC ETCSRI morphological tags based on the segmentation and using POS tag or named entity tag instead of "STEM" for the stem (eg.: GN.ABL)